CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 In this task, you verify your web application now loads, and you can see the home page of the web app.

-1. Select **Overview** in the left-hand menu of your App Service and select the **URL** of your App service to launch the website.
+1. Select **Overview** in the left-hand menu of your App Service and select the **Default domain** of your App service to launch the website.
 This link opens the URL in a browser window.

    ![The App service URL is highlighted.](media/1.174.png "App service URL")